The Importance of Expert Witness Retainer Agreements

 Address any Potential Conflicts of Interest

-The disqualification of an expert in the middle of trial can be devastating for a case.
+The disqualification of an expert in the middle of a trial can be devastating for a case.
 Thus, it is critical to discuss and memorialize in writing the existence of any potential conflicts of interest.
-A potential conflict of interest may exist if the expert has been formerly employed by or previous hired as an expert for the opposing party.
+A potential conflict of interest may exist if the expert has been formerly employed by or previously hired as an expert for the opposing party.
 Ideally, an expert should have no ties to the opposing party at all.
-However, in certain practice areas or jurisdictions this may not be feasible.
+However, in certain practice areas or jurisdictions, this may not be feasible.
 When evaluating whether an expert should be disqualified on the basis of a conflict of interest, the majority of courts use a two-prong test – 1) Was it reasonable for the opposing party to believe a confidential relationship existed with the expert?
 2) Was confidential or privileged information disclosed by the opposing party to the expert?
 With the two-prong test in mind, a retainer agreement should confirm that the expert disclosed any potential conflicts to the attorney.

 Experts may also be disqualified over substantive reasons, such as their research or testimony in a previous case directly contradicts the theory asserted in the present matter.
 Therefore, it is important to confirm in the agreement that there is nothing in the expert’s history that can contradict or otherwise undermine his current work.